jupyterlite/xeus/docs/configuration.md

 ⚠ This feature is experimental.
 You won't have the same user-experience as when using conda/mamba in a "normal" setup ⚠

-`xeus-python` provides a way to install packages with pip.
+`jupyterlite-xeus` provides a way to install packages with pip.

 There are a couple of limitations that you should be aware of: